-Single implants are easier to clean
+Dental implants are easier to clean

-A single dental implant is easier to clean than a dental bridge, as you are able to brush and floss in the same way as your natural teeth.
+A single dental implant is easier to clean than a dental bridge, as you can brush and floss in the same way as your natural teeth.
 This can also help to protect you from gum disease, which can otherwise cause receding gums.
 When your gums recede around a dental bridge, it tends to reveal the metal base or collar of the bridge, destroying the aesthetic finish of the restoration.
 Gum disease is also associated with wider health problems, such as cardiovascular problems, stroke and certain types of cancer, so any steps we can take to help you prevent it are important.

-Dental implants are long lasting
+Dental implants are long-lasting

-If cared for properly, i.e. brushing and flossing twice a day, and visiting regular dental check-ups and hygienist appointments, single implants from our Clapham, London practice have the potential to last a lifetime, whereas a dental bridge may only last between five to 15 years.
+If cared for properly, i.e. brushing and flossing twice a day, and visiting regular dental check-ups and hygienist appointments, dental implants from our Clapham, London practice have the potential to last a lifetime, whereas a dental bridge may only last between five to 15 years.

 A long-term investment

-However, taken over its lifetime, a single implant may be one of the best investments you can make in your health.
+However, taken over its lifetime, a single dental implant may be one of the best investments you can make in your health.
 As we’ve explained above, dental bridges tend to have a limited life and, because decay can work its way under the crowns that sit on your previously healthy, filed down neighbouring teeth, you may find that you eventually need a larger bridge or that a bridge is no longer a viable option to replace your missing tooth.
 In turn, this may mean that you have to consider other dental treatments.